CofluxLabs/coflux/docs/docs/retries.md

 # Automatic retries

 A step can fail for a number of reasons.
 One case is where an exception is raised in the code.
-Other cases might involve network issues, or an agent restarting while executing.
+Other cases might involve network issues, or an agent restarting while executing (causing the execution to be identified as 'abandoned').

 By default, Coflux takes a cautious _at-most-once_ approach to execution, to avoid unintentionally executing a task that might have significant side-effects more than once.